 Staying at Antaiji

-Antaiji is looking for serious Zen practitioners who seek a long term stay in a Japanese monastery.
-If you have already practiced at Antaiji and know your way around, however, you may also apply for a short term stay.
-If you can not commit to a long term stay, you have the opportunity to participate in our Zen retreat at Antaiji, from July 6th through 11th 2017.
-Information and application for the 5-day retreat is possible through our contact page.
+Antaiji is looking for serious, competent Zen practitioners who seek a long term stay in a Japanese monastery.
+If you can not commit to a long term stay, you have the opportunity to participate in one of our retreats.

 - Willing to commit to stay for a minimum of three years.